-How to Make Fluffy Sourdough Discard Scones Without Heavy Cream
+How to Make Fluffy Sourdough Discard Scones (No Heavy Cream, Easy & Flaky)

 What Are Sourdough Discard Scones?